|Prep Time: 5 minutes||Cook time: 35 minutes||Serves: 1|

 - Preheat oven to 425°.

-- Drain and rinse chickpeas, then place them in a small mixing bowl.
+- Place your rinsed chickpeas in a small mixing bowl.

 - Bake a further 10-15 minutes, or until the chickpeas begin to crisp.